Summaries and links to hundreds of pages

-Below are short summaries of everything that's longer, gutsier, more eloquent and - according to us - has higher content rating.
+Below are short summaries of everything that's longer, gutsier, more eloquent and (we think so!) has a higher content rating.

 In the past we categorised them in various sections, but they're now all listed in the date order from top to the bottom of the page.
 The different colors for the 'bullets' identify the broad topic of human rights (grey), war and terrorism (grey and also orange), environmental and climate change issues (olive green) and sustainable living (brown).

-UPDATE: All 2002-2009 pages are now archived and [the hundreds of pages!] can be accessed through the links in the archive tables below.
-The Iraq War and terrorism pages can be accessed through the orange table, linking to our Orange section on the website.
-There's now also a Blog archive page - see below.
+We've left many older pages on this page, but all 2002-2011 pages are now archived, and these hundreds of pages can also be accessed through the links in the archive tables below.
+The Iraq War and terrorism pages can be accessed through the orange table, linking to our orange section on the website.
+There's now also a blog archive: see below.

 :::NEW PUBLICATION::: 31 October 2008: Jacquie Everitt's The Bitter Shore: The story of Shayan Badraye - An Iranian family's escape to Australia and the hell they found at the border of paradise.
 The Bitter Shore is Jacquie Everitt's account of Zahra, Saeed and Shayan's flight from home and the shocking events that lay in store for them on the other side of the world.
 It's also the story of the effects of the government's policy of mandatory detention on children, and the court case that took on the Howard government. "...he had been taken to hospital nine times for rehydration after witnessing incidents and violence in the camps no child in Australia should ever have seen."

 3 March 2008: The Bill of Rights resources archive - Project SafeCom's archive of Bill of Rights resources: speeches, papers, presentations and books have seen the light of day right around Australia since the 2001 Tampa standoff and the anti-terrorism legislation introduced during the Howard years.
 This page brings together our resources on a Bill of Rights for Australia.